Mariners Spring Training

 Standing room is generally limited to the berm.

-Ushers allow fans to move freely about the ballpark, only occasionally checking ticket stubs in the infield box sections behind and between the dugouts.
+Ushers allow fans to move freely about the ballpark, only occasionally checking ticket stubs in the Infield Box sections behind and between the dugouts.

 Sections and rows